acgrissom/2016-ml-course/assignments/programming1.md

 Be advised that this assignment has multiple parts.
 It is inadvisable to wait until the last few days to work on it.
 If you're having trouble, use the message board and/or come to office hours.

 * Download the Iris dataset.
 (You can easily find this.)
-* Split the data into 5% dev and 95% train sets for your experiments.
-Include this in your submission.
+* Include this in your submission.
 * Write a Naïve Bayes classifier to predict the class of the plant based on the other features.
  * There are continuous values in the feature set.
 Figure out how to handle this and incorporate the strategy into your classifier.
 Justify your decision in your report.
 * Convert the data to Vowpal Wabbit's format and run the same experiments with the loss function(s) of your choice, comparing the results.
-(For this assignment, you may use Weka instead of VW if you wish.)
+* Up to 10 point bonus: Add smoothing.
 * Write a report according to the syllabus's guidelines.
 Submit a zip (or tar.gz) file to Moodle with all of your materials.
-* Up to 10 point bonus: Add smoothing.
+ * Your report should *at least* address the following:
+ * What is the accuracy on the training data?
+ * If you split the data into training and a test set that is representative of the training set, how is the performance.
+ * Is it what you expected?
+Why or why not?
+ * How does your classifier compare to the one(s) you use in Vowpal Wabbit?
+Why do you think this is?
+ * How did you handle continuous values?
+ * Potential bonus: What are the most informative features?

 * If your classifier performs better/worse than expected, try to explain why.
 * Your program should run "out-of-the-box."
 *